cyclic-software/docs/docs/overview/architecture.md

 ### Right to repair

 Open source is a statement about whether the software system is even available for inspection.
 We wish to go a step further.
 Right to repair means you can take a Cyclic app and poke around inside.
-You can "eject" at anytime and the app will keep running in your account.
+You can "eject" at any time and the app will keep running in your account.